Berliner Philharmoniker

 The Karajan Akademie of the Berliner Philharmoniker goes back to an initiative of Herbert von Karajan, who in the early 1970s had the idea of organizing the training of young orchestral talent of the Berliner Philharmoniker in an academy.
 This form of institutionalized support was an innovation at the time.
 For the first time, outstanding young musicians undergoing a first-class university education, but mostly oriented towards the solo repertoire, were given the opportunity to perfect themselves in a community of top musicians such as the Berliner Philharmoniker.

-But it is not only the academy students who benefit for their future from the top training in the form of a two-year scholarship, but also the Berliner Philharmoniker themselves.
-For the decisive factor in winning an audition for a position in their orchestra is not only instrumental ability and musicality at the highest level, but also a sound that suits the orchestra.
-Optimally prepared for this by the orchestra’s musicians, the highly talented academy students can become young professionals of the Berliner Philharmoniker who continue the tradition.
-Around a third of today’s Berliner Philharmoniker have emerged from the Academy.
+But it is not only the academy students whose future benefits from top training in the form of a two-year scholarship, but also the Berliner Philharmoniker.
+Decisive factors in winning an audition for a position in the orchestra include not only instrumental ability and musicality at the highest level, but also a sound that suits the orchestra.
+Optimally prepared for this by the orchestra’s musicians, talented academy students can become young professionals of the Berliner Philharmoniker, continuing tradition.
+Around a third of today’s Berliner Philharmoniker musicians have emerged from the Academy.

 The five pillars of our education programme